zordicom/crisp_controllers/docs/getting_started.md

 ### Record data in LeRobotFormat

-You can record data in `LeRobotFormat` to train a policy directly in [lerobot](https://github.com/huggingface/lerobot) by runing:
+You can record data in `LeRobotFormat` to train a policy directly in [lerobot](https://github.com/huggingface/lerobot) by running:
 TODO: Add installation steps for lerobot.

 ```sh